 Novel coronavirus (COVID-19), commonly referred to as “coronavirus,” is a respiratory illness caused by a virus first identified in Wuhan, China.
 The virus is thought to spread from person-to-person via respiratory droplets produced when an infected person coughs or sneezes, much like a cold or flu.

 Is anyone at higher risk of getting a serious case of coronavirus?
+How about the Delta variant?

 Older people and people with severe chronic conditions like heart disease, diabetes and lung disease, should take special precautions like limiting exposure to crowds.